The Moon-Sighting Committee System Operation Procedure (SOP) for Issuance of Statements

 B. In the same verdict, drawings and photographs published by astronomical sites can be adopted that show adjacent areas as well as identifying cities that converge horizontally along the red and orange line in the drawing referred to in the verdict.
 (Below is a copy of another verdict demonstrating the unity of the horizon using maps and which had been announced in North and South America prior to the disappearance of the sun.)

-9. When a disagreement or a sensitive situation occurs, members of the Crescent Committee hold an urgent telephone meeting to discuss the situation and make the final decision.
+9. When a disagreement or a sensitive situation occurs, members of the Moon-Sighting Committee hold an urgent telephone meeting to discuss the situation and make the final decision.

 10. In the normal case, the Coordinator shall send the final draft for final decision by the members of the Committee on the twenty-ninth night, within no more than half an hour.
 If there is no need for amendment, correction, or replacement, the Chairman of the Committee shall issue the statement.